-Project Name: Medical Marijuana Cultivation Facility on APN 665-070-011
+Project Name: DSH Enterprises LLC.
+Medical Marijuana Cultivation Facility on APN 666-310-011

-Sector CAP Measures to Reduce Greenhouse Gas Emissions Project Compliance with Measure occupancy sensors in minimum of 1 million square feet of commercial/industrial space. commercial/industrial space that is to have energy-efficient lighting linked to building controls and occupancy sensors.
-Additionally, as a City-implemented Condition of Approval, all cultivation projects in the City, including the Propose Project, are required to employ the use of exterior lighting that is energy-efficient (Desert Hot Springs 2016).
+Sector CAP Measures to Reduce Greenhouse Gas Emissions Project Compliance with Measure all cultivation projects in the City, including the Proposed Project, are required to employ the use of exterior lighting that is energy-efficient (Desert Hot Springs 2016).
 Government Initiatives Water Efficient Landscaping Ordinance: Build on and exceed current Water Efficient Landscaping Ordinance in the commercial/industrial sector by 15% community-wide by 2020.
 Consistent.
 The Proposed Project is to be landscaped with drought-tolerant ground cover, trees, and shrubs as approved by the City of Desert Hot Springs.
 Plant irrigation would use drip or micro-spray applicators to avoid overwatering and promote water efficiency.
 Sphere - " How We Build" Commercial Buildings Sustainable Parking Lots: Program to reduce the heat island effect through the promotion of parking lot coverings and coatings and semi permeable surfaces for new construction to achieve 20% of existing parking lots, and 80% of new parking lots.
 Consistent: The Proposed Project includes the planting of trees in the parking lot that would provide shade and reduce the heat island effect and semi-permeable paving will be used as required by the City.
 Commercial Buildings "Cool Roofs": Promote the installation of reflective roofing on commercial/industrial properties in the community with recognition for first ten early adopters.
 Consistent: The Proposed Project would comply with current 2016 Title 24 prescriptive cool roof requirements to meet energy compliance.
 Government Initiatives Green Building Program: Promote the voluntary Green Building Program to prepare for enhanced Title 24 requirements and green building standards.
 Consistent.
 The California Green Building Standards Code (proposed Part 11, Title 24) was adopted as part of the California Building Standards Code in the CCR.
 Part 11 establishes voluntary standards, that became mandatory in the 2010 edition of the Code, on planning and design for sustainable site development, energy efficiency (in excess of the California Energy Code requirements), water conservation, material conservation, and internal air contaminants.
 The Proposed Project would be subject to these mandatory standards.
-The 2014 Title 24 Code contained regulations that would 25% more efficient than the 2010 edition of the Code, and the 2016 Title 24 Code is 5% more efficient than the 2014 edition of the Code in terms of nonresidential
+The 2014 Title 24 Code contained regulations that would 25% more efficient than the 2010 edition of the Code, and the 2016 Title 24 Code is 5% more efficient than the 2014 edition of the Code in terms of nonresidential buildings.
+Water Stormwater Capture: Promote storm water capture and detention for exterior landscape use (cisterns, rain barrels) to demonstrate 10 new systems by 2020.
+Consistent.
+The Proposed Project includes retention basins and would include devices to capture rainwater as required by the City.